Georgian wine PDO

 Overview

-Kindzmarauli is one of Georgia's most famous and commercially successful PDOs (Protected Designations of Origin), producing naturally semi-sweet red wines made exclusively from Saperavi (საფერავი).
-It originates from the Kindzmarauli microzone within the Kvareli municipality of Kakheti, and has been prized for over a century for its perfect balance of sweetness, acidity, and depth.
+Kindzmarauli is one of Georgia's most renowned Protected Designations of Origin, known for producing naturally semi-sweet red wines exclusively from Saperavi (საფერავი).
+Originating from the Kindzmarauli microzone in the Kvareli municipality of Kakheti, these wines have been valued for generations for their balance between sweetness, acidity, and depth.

 Geography & climate

-The soil is alluvial, with gravel and limestone that retain heat and ensure excellent drainage.
-The climate is warm and moderately humid, with long summers and mild autumns - ideal for ripening Saperavi to high sugar levels while preserving acidity through cool mountain nights.
-This microclimate creates the natural conditions for semi-sweet wine production.
+Soils are primarily alluvial, with gravel and limestone that promote drainage and heat retention.
+The climate is warm and moderately humid, with long summers and cooling mountain breezes at night.
+These conditions allow Saperavi to reach high sugar levels while preserving acidity, creating ideal circumstances for naturally semi-sweet wine production.

 Authorized grape varieties

-Only Saperavi grown within the official Kindzmarauli microzone may be used.
+Only Saperavi grown within the officially defined Kindzmarauli microzone may be used in PDO-labeled wines.

 Wine styles & characteristics